codexhackers/nurtureAI/README.md

 - progress_indicators: ^1.0.0

 ## Minimum Android Version
-The minimum Android version required to run Zenchat is Android 4.1.
+The minimum Android version required to run NurtureAI is Android 4.1.

 ## User Authentication and Data Storage
-Zenchat uses Firebase and Cloud Firestore for user authentication and data storage.
+NurtureAI uses Firebase and Cloud Firestore for user authentication and data storage.

 ## OpenAI API
-Zenchat uses the OpenAI API for its AI chatbot feature.
+NurtureAI uses the OpenAI API for its AI chatbot feature.

 ## Installation
-To install Zenchat on your device, follow these steps:
+To install NurtureAI on your device, follow these steps:
 1. Upgrade Flutter to the latest version.
 2. Install all dependencies using `flutter pub get`.
 3. Obtain an OpenAI API key at https://platform.openai.com/account/api-keys.
 4. Insert your key in /lib/pages/chat/key.dart.
 5. Build your APK using `flutter build apk`.

-#MetaMask
+## Metamask
 If you want to login using metamask wallet follow the steps below:
 1. Install MetaMask wallet app from the playstore https://play.google.com/store/apps/details?id=io.metamask&hl=en&gl=US 2.You'll be prompted to create a new wallet or import an existing one.
 Follow the prompts to set up your wallet.